BillHertzing/BlazorExamples/README.md

 Display a simple page that contains the first Blazor components being developed in this repository.
 ### Components
 ####DropDownSingleSelectOfEnum
-This component will accept an enumeration type, an initial enumeration value, and display a list of enumeration's values focused on the initial value.
+This is the current Work In Progress.
+At this time, This component will accept an enumeration type, an initial enumeration value, and display a list of enumeration's values focused on the initial value.
 The string displayed in the list should be:
 * the value of a custom attribute on that enum value (currently hardcoded as [SpecialDescription])
 * the value of the [Description] attribute on that enum value